 Selective Post-Baccalaureate Internship Admission

 A second option is the DPD.
-In the DPD option, the student takes all of the academic course requirements of The American Dietetic Association and graduates with a B.S. degree in dietetics.
+In the DPD option, the student takes all of the academic course requirements of The Academy of Nutrition and Dietetics, formerly known as the American Dietetic Association and graduates with a B.S. degree in dietetics.
 The application deadline is February 1 of the sophomore year.
 Applicants must have a minimum GPA of 3.0 with a 2.75 science GPA.
-Students accepted in the DPD should be aware that, in order to continue their education in a dietetic internship (DI), they should have a minimum 3.0 cumulative GPA.
-If the GPA is lower than 3.0, it is unlikely that a student will be accepted into a DI.
+Students accepted in the DPD should be aware that, in order to continue their education in a dietetic internship (DI), they should have a minimum 3.25 cumulative GPA.
+If the GPA is lower than 3.25, it is unlikely that a student will be accepted into a DI.
 Work experience, volunteer or paid, in a hospital, long-term care food service, or some other type of food service experience will enhance a student's chance to receive a DI.
 A student is eligible to take the registration examination to become a registered dietitian following successful completion of a DI.

-Dietetic Internships are available across the United States and range in length from 8 to 12 months.
+Dietetic Internships are available across the United States and range in length from 6 to 12 months.
 Students graduating from this program (DPD) are given departmental faculty assistance in applying for DIs.
-The DPD program is accredited by The American Dietetic Association CADE.
+The DPD program is accredited by Accreditation Council for Education in Nutrition and Dietetics (ACEND).